 Malvern Bottled Spring Water

-Malvern was famous for its water cures , the theraputic cures reached their peak in the Victorian era, water from the hills is piped from the Primeswell Spring to a bottling plant in the nearby village of Colwall, this plant is operated by Coco Cola Schweppes.
+Malvern was famous for its water cures , the theraputic cures reached their peak in the Victorian era, water from the hills was piped from the Primeswell Spring to a bottling plant in the nearby village of Colwall, this plant was operated by Coco Cola Schweppes (now closed down).

 The Spring is on the Western slope of the Malvern hills an from an altitude of 230 metres the water is piped a distance of 1-8km to the plant and whilst during Victorian times claims were made about magical cures no such claims are made nowdays, water has been bottled for at least 350 years and in fact the Company's archives hold an invoice that dates back to 1798, the spring that supplies the factory has been in use since 250BC. , the bottling plant was opened in 1892.